This page is a companion piece to the Life Log Collection.

 Decisions

 The crossroads moments – choosing a college, leaving a job, beginning a relationship, committing to a major project.
 These deserve their own entry because the decision itself is an event, and the reasoning behind it is worth preserving.
+Looking back at past decisions – the logic, the fears, the hopes – reveals a lot about who you were and how you’ve changed.
 What to note:- What the decision was and what you were weighing

 - How you arrived at it – what tipped the scales